cmc-aau/hpc-docs/docs/access.md

 ## Access through X2Go (virtual desktop)
 #### Installation (Windows, macOS, or Linux)
 On Windows and macOS download X2Go Client from the [X2Go website](https://wiki.x2go.org/doku.php/doc:installation:x2goclient).
 Run the installer and follow the installation wizard, just use default settings.
-On Linux just use your distribution's package manager to install `x2goclient`.
-For example on Ubuntu: `sudo apt-get install x2goclient`.
+On Linux use your distribution's package manager to install `x2goclient`, for example on Debian/Ubuntu: `sudo apt-get install x2goclient`.
 X2Go Client should now be available from the applications menu.

 #### Connecting to a server
 1. Open X2Go Client